Aston Martin DB7 Vantage V12 For Sale

 Once stripped down, the state of the bodywork could be properly assessed.

 What looks like rough welding at the front of the sill box section in the photo above is in fact mastic.
 Both sides were the same.
 No damage and no rust, other than some surface staining around the front jacking point.
-Phew!
+Remarkable and unusual!

 The